We are one of the first Independent Power Companies in Nigeria.

 - A registered and an active participant in the Nigerian Electricity Supply Industry (NESI)

 MESSAGE FROM THE M.D/C.E.O

-Greetings to all employees, customers, stakeholders, regulators and members of the community.
-This is Ibom power update for the first quarter of 2017.
+Greetings to the Board of Directors, all employees, customers, stakeholders, regulators and members of the community.
+This is Ibom Power update for the first quarter of 2018.

 The year 2017 was a remarkable year for Ibom Power Company Limited and Akwa Ibom State Power sector.
 We received accolades including being awarded Africa’s Most Innovative Quality Power Generation Service Provider at the African Quality Awards.
 Within the same period, Akwa Ibom State Power Sector recorded an unprecedented 18-hour steady power supply in parts of Uyo when the 33/11kV, 2 x 15MVA injection substation at 4-lane was commissioned and completed.

 Ibom Power hosted the 25th Power stakeholders meeting where the Minister of Power, Works and Housing, Mr. Babatunde Fashola recognized Akwa Ibom as the number one State in terms of power in Nigeria.
 His Excellence, Governor Udom Emmanuel also received the Meter Asset Provider (MAP) regulation from the Nigerian Electricity Regulatory Commission (NERC) at the opening ceremony of the stakeholders meeting.